DavidStrickland0/CDMGenerator/README.md

 ### Example

-Generate a library using the default manifest file:
+For instance, to generate a library using a default manifest file:

 ```bash
 dotnet run --project CDMGenerator --schemaRoot ./CDM/schemaDocuments/ --manifestFile CustomerInsightsJourneys/default.manifest.cdm.json --outputDirectory generatedOutput
 ```

-This command generates a .NET library based on the `default.manifest.cdm.json` file, using the specified schema root as the root of the schema or local namespace in CDM terms.
-The output is saved to the specified directory.
+This command will produce a .NET library based on the `default.manifest.cdm.json`, leveraging the specified schema documents.
+The resulting output will be stored in the designated directory.

 ## Contributing

-Contributions are welcome!
-Feel free to submit pull requests, create issues, or propose new features.
+We encourage contributions!
+To get involved:
 1. **Fork** the repository on GitHub.
 2. **Clone** the project to your machine.
 3. **Commit** changes to your branch.
 4. **Push** your work back up to your fork.
-5. Submit a **Pull Request** so that we can review your changes
+5. Submit a **Pull Request** so we can review your changes.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Thanks to Microsoft for providing the Common Data Model which is pivotal to this project.
+- Special thanks to Microsoft for developing the Common Data Model, which plays a crucial role in this project.

 ## Contact

-For questions or feedback regarding CDMGenerator, please file an issue on our GitHub repository.
+For questions or feedback about CDMGenerator, please open an issue on our GitHub repository.

+This expanded README provides a more detailed explanation of the Common Data Model and clearly outlines how the CDMGenerator tool enhances the development process by leveraging the standardization offered by CDM.